-Your credit report also comes with a score, which is based on how risky your history suggests you might be in the future.
+Your credit report also comes with a score, which is based on the history of your repayments, how much debt you currently have outstanding, and how risky your history suggests you might be in the future.
 Lenders use your credit report as one of the decisive factors when approving or rejecting your application.

 Almost every loan you apply for will involve a credit check.
 In some rare instances, such as with payday loans and some guarantor loans, you will not be subject to a credit check (even if you are, they will likely not consider it important).

-First and foremost, paying off your debts is the best way to improve your credit score.
-Having a history of paying debts, and clearing them, regularly, immediately shows that you are a responsible lender.
+Having a history of paying debts, and clearing them regularly shows that you are a responsible borrower.

 Many people who have never had a credit card or ever had any kind of loan are likely to have a very poor credit score.
 Lenders want to see that you know how to handle debt.

-You can also put your name on some of the household utility bills.
+You should also ensure you are registered on the electoral roll and put your name on some household utility bills.
 If you have a contract with your provider then these bill payments will show up on your credit report - the more often you pay them, and on time, then the quicker your credit score will improve.

 If you have had missed payments or CCJs (County Court Judgments) or filed for bankruptcy, then it is going to take time to improve your credit score.

-Many unsecured loans providers are unlikely to lend to you if you have poor credit, but there are many deals on the market, and some will try to cater to those who don't have the perfect score.
+Many unsecured loans providers are unlikely to lend to you if you have poor credit, but there are many deals on the market, and specialist companies cater to those who don't have the perfect score.

-Secured loans providers are more willing to lend to those with a poor credit history, but that's because the customer assumes more risk.
+Secured loans providers are more willing to lend to those with a poor credit history, but that is because the customer assumes more risk.
 The interest rates are usually higher than on an unsecured loan and you will have to 'secure' the loan against your property.